-For any dietary supplement, including gummies, responsible manufacturing requires strict attention to allergen management to ensure consumer safety and regulatory compliance.
-While we do not make health claims about specific formulations, we can outline the major allergens that are commonly of concern in the industry and should be properly declared on labels.
+For any dietary supplement—especially gummies—responsible manufacturing demands careful attention to allergen management.
+It keeps consumers safe and meets regulatory requirements.
+While we don't make health claims about specific formulations, we can outline the major allergens that typically raise concerns and must be declared on labels.

 Major Food Allergens Requiring Declaration

-In the United States, the Food and Drug Administration (FDA) identifies nine major food allergens.
+The FDA identifies nine major food allergens.
 Their presence must be clearly declared on product labels.
-These are highly relevant to gummy manufacturing due to their common use in ingredients and processing aids.
+These are highly relevant to gummy manufacturing because they often show up in ingredients and processing aids.

 - Milk: Casein, whey, lactose, and other dairy-derived ingredients can be found in certain coatings or flavorings.